VWYDBAFCCCMYVDUPE

 Secondly, a proposal is given for how the assessment can be arranged when students are allowed to use AI in the course.

 The list is prepared together with CoPilot.
-A cross-national synthesis (Europe – China – Indonesia – Malaysia).
+It is a cross-national synthesis (Europe – China – Indonesia – Malaysia).

 1. Text Analysis and Critical Evaluation